RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

-This server runs a two-tier PKI (root + intermediate CA) and speaks just enough of EST (RFC 7030) to let you enroll a client certificate, then use that certificate to reach an mTLS authenticated page.
+This server runs a two-tier PKI (root + intermediate CA) and speaks just enough of EST (RFC 7030) to complete this workshop.

 curl, openssl, and